jolicode/pomdok/README.md

 This README does not aim to explain Symfony binary, if you want more details you can read [the article](https://jolicode.com/blog/my-local-server-with-the-symfony-binary) I made to introduce it or [official documentation](https://symfony.com/doc/current/setup/symfony_server.html).

+# Installation 💾

+Download [last release](https://github.com/Korbeil/pomdok/releases), extract it and you'll have the binary.
+I suggest you to put it in `/usr/local/bin/` to be easier to use but you can do whatever you want 🤷

 # Getting started 🚀

 First you need a configuration file in your project root as following: